myxiaosanzhixiong/cs584project1/README.md

+Illinois Institute of Technology

+Name:Jian Zhang
+CWID:A20467790

+Name:Hisham Mohammed
+Cwid:A20584812

+Name: Manthan Surjuse
+Cwid: A20588887

 # LASSO Regression with Homotopy Method

 This repository implements the LASSO (Least Absolute Shrinkage and Selection Operator) regression technique using the Homotopy method.
 The implementation follows the approach described in ["LASSO Optimization via the Homotopy Method"](https://people.eecs.berkeley.edu/~elghaoui/Pubs/hom_lasso_NIPS08.pdf) by Asif and Romberg.